sanjaysingh13/the-khaki-estate/USER_GUIDE.md

-# The Khaki Estate - Housing Complex Management System
+# The Khaki Estate - User Guide
-## User Guide for Residents, Committee Members & Maintenance Staff

-Welcome to The Khaki Estate's digital community hub!
-This comprehensive guide will help you navigate and use all the features of our housing complex management system, whether you're a resident, committee member, or maintenance staff.

----

 ## 📋 Table of Contents